 “This mom might be famous on Pinterest.
 She’s beautiful.
 There’s a reclaimed barn door somewhere in her home.
-Her equally beautiful child dresses better than you and is named Acorn, Thibault or Luca.”
+Her equally beautiful child dresses better than you and is named Acorn, Thibault, or Luca.”

 Although to be absolutely fair – this is the text from 2014.
-This is like two centuries in the Internet years.
+This is like two centuries ago in the Internet years.
 That is why I asked around.
-I focused on the not-really-following-trends group of moms I know to maintain the objectivity.
-Unanimously, they said that term unicorn mom brings the perfect mom picture to their mind.
+I focused on the not-really-following-trends group of moms I know to maintain objectivity.
+Unanimously, they said that the term unicorn mom brings the perfect mom picture to their mind.

 Like it?
 Don’t like it?

 Now, to be honest.
-This rather rebellious definition of unicorn moms and all the stuff related to it, like the I-don’t-need-to-be-perfect feeling, like taking care about myself, not giving a thing about what others think, all of this speaks to me.
+This rather rebellious definition of unicorn moms and all the stuff related to it, like the I-don’t-need-to-be-perfect feeling, like taking care of myself, not giving a thing about what others think, all of this speaks to me.
 In capital letters.
 It’s my language.

 But I cannot get rid of this impression that this is just another label.
 Do you see the irony here?
-This whole movement is about not judging, not caring, being yourself and going with the flow.
+This whole movement is about not judging, not caring, being yourself, and going with the flow.
 Still, it creates another group you can sign in to.
 Even literally – there is an official Facebook group.

 I just don’t see here the most important (for me) part of the equation.
 Children.